marionettejs/backbone.marionette/readme.md

 * [**Backbone.Marionette.Renderer**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.renderer.md): Render templates with or without data, in a consistent and common manner
 * [**Backbone.Marionette.TemplateCache**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.templatecache.md): Cache templates that are stored in `<script>` blocks, for faster subsequent access
 * [**Backbone.Marionette.Callbacks**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.callbacks.md): Manage a collection of callback methods, and execute them as needed
+* [**Backbone.Marionette.functions**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.functions.md): A suite of helper functions and utilities for implementing common Marionette behavior in your objects

 The following have been extracted in to separate plugins: